UnifiedID2/uid2-docs-preview/preview/docs/guides/integration-javascript.md

 | :--- | :--- | :--- |
 | You have access to DII on the client side and want to do front-end development only. | Client-side integration | [Client-Side Integration Guide for JavaScript](integration-javascript-client-side.md) |
 | You have access to DII on the server side and can do server-side development, or you are using a <Link href="../ref-info/glossary-uid#gl-private-operator">Private Operator</Link>. | Server-side integration | [Client-Server Integration Guide for JavaScript](integration-javascript-client-server.md) |

+## Complete UID2 Account Setup and Configure Account

+To integrate with UID2, you'll need to have a UID2 account.
+If you haven't yet created an account, first follow the steps described on the [Account Setup](../getting-started/gs-account-setup.md) page.

+When initial account setup is complete, you'll receive instructions and a link to access the [UID2 Portal](../portal/portal-overview.md), where you can create your [credentials](../getting-started/gs-credentials.md) for the production environment and configure additional values, if needed.
+For details, see [Getting Started with the UID2 Portal](../portal/portal-getting-started.md).

+The steps you'll take in the UID2 Portal are different depending on whether your implementation will be client-side, client-server, or server-side.
+Specific instructions are in each implementation guide.

 ## Generating the UID2 Token